2008Choco/MEH/README.md

 # Miscellaneous Enhancements for Hypixel (MEH)
 No seriously.
 Meh.
-This is a Fabric mod for Minecraft 1.21.2 and 1.21.3 that introduces some quality of life and convenience features when playing on the Hypixel server specifically.
+This is a Fabric mod for Minecraft 1.21.4 that introduces some quality of life and convenience features when playing on the Hypixel server specifically.
 There's no true goal for this mod other than quality of life.
 This mod is maintained freely by [Choco](https://github.com/2008Choco) and includes features that just felt useful.

 This project is licensed under the MIT license.